-Note: The GLOBE Web site pages change in appearance from time to time and may not look exactly as they are pictured.
+Note: The GLOBE website pages change in appearance from time to time and may not look exactly as they are pictured.

-- Review the MUC code and corresponding land cover type obtained for one of your natural cover Land Cover Sample Sites [MUC level 1, Closed Forest (0), Woodland (1), Shrubland (2), Dwarf-Shrubland (3), Herbaceous Vegetation (4), Barren Land (5), Wetland (6)].
+- 1. Review the MUC code and corresponding land cover type obtained for one of your natural cover Land Cover Sample Sites [MUC level 1, Closed Forest (0), Woodland (1), Shrubland (2), Dwarf-Shrubland (3), Herbaceous Vegetation (4), Barren Land (5), Wetland (6)].
 Make sure your MUC is taken to the highest level possible (3 or 4 digits). - 2.
-Obtain the name and location of two GLOBE schools who have reported the same MUC code: a.
-Enter the GLOBE server as you normally do.
+Obtain the name and location of two GLOBE schools who have reported the same MUC code: - a.
+Enter the GLOBE website as you normally do.
 There is no need to log in. - b.
-Go to GLOBE Visualizations. - c.
-Create a graph or map using the land cover MUC data.
-Use "Other Options" to map the specific MUC class to Level 2, 3, or 4. - d.
-Select the show table option to list schools with the same MUC class.
+Go to the GLOBE Visualizations. - c.
+Add Land Cover Classification to the map.
+All sites with Land Cover Classifications will be displayed. - d.
+Click on the Data Later name and select View Layer Table from the options.
+Click the Measured at column to sort by MUC class.

-Note: What To Do If There Are No Matching MUC Classes
+What To Do If There Are No Matching MUC Classes